Primary schools in Australia

 In other schools children with disability have some lessons together as a group, and go to other lessons with their regular class group.

-Some government special school programs are located in mainstream schools.
+Some mainstream government primary schools have specialist programs for children with disability.
 These programs have their own staff, learning areas and facilities.

-Most government schools also have enrolment zones.
+Most government schools have enrolment zones.
 This means that for your child to be able to enrol, your family must live within a certain area around the school.
-Out of zone enrolments are sometimes possible.
+Out-of-zone enrolments are sometimes possible.

-Independent schools are non-government schools.
-They have their own ways of supporting children with disability.
+Private schools include independent and Catholic schools.
+They have their own ways of supporting children with disability while still meeting the standards of the Australian curriculum.

 If you’d like your child to go to an independent or Catholic school, keep in mind that it might have a waiting list and that you’ll need to pay fees.

-There are specialist schools for children with disability, including children with intellectual disability, physical disability, hearing impairment, vision impairment and autism spectrum disorder.
-Most of these schools are government schools, but there are also special schools in the independent and Catholic systems.
+There are specialist schools for children with disability, including children with intellectual disability, physical disability, deafness, vision impairment and autism.
+Most of these schools are government schools, but there are also specialist schools in the independent and Catholic systems.

-To enrol in a specialist school, your child must meet the school’s diagnosis criteria.
+To enrol in a specialist school, your child must meet the school’s eligibility criteria.
 This means there are some rules that your child’s disability must fit in with.

 Some specialist schools also have enrolment zones.
 This means that for your child to be able to enrol, your family must live within a certain area around the school.